How Much Snow Is Dangerous To Drive

 2. Drive Slowly and Always Be Aware of Your Brakes Response

 You should try to build speed on flat sections of the road before reaching the incline, and then reduce acceleration as you reach the peak of the hill.
-Because nothing is worse than stopping halfway up a hill, where you can’t go forward anymore, and you either have to stay in your car waiting for help or risk trying to dig your car out of the snow.
+Because nothing is worse than stopping halfway up a hill, where you cannot go forward anymore and you either have to stay in your car waiting for help or risk trying to dig your car out of the snow.